wso2/docs-choreo-dev/en/docs/remote-apps/connect-remote-applications.md

 !!!
 Tip
     In this guide, we are using the same Ballerina application that is created in the guide linked above.

-## Step 1: Generate and copy the Ballerina configurations
+## Step 1: Generate and copy the Ballerina configuration

-In this step, you will generate the Ballerina configurations that include an application secret to link the remote application to Choreo.
+In this step, you will generate the Ballerina configuration that includes an application secret to link the remote application to Choreo.

-To get these configurations, follow this procedure:
+To get this configuration, follow this procedure:

 1. Sign in to the Choreo Console at [https://console.choreo.dev/](https://console.choreo.dev/).